Jury convicts Harvey Weinstein of top charge in split verdict at #MeToo sex crimes retrial

 Weinstein’s initial conviction five years ago seemed to cement the downfall of one of Hollywood’s most powerful men in a pivotal moment for the #MeToo movement.
 But that conviction was overturned last year, and the case was sent back for retrial in the same Manhattan courthouse.

-Haley, who had qualms about testifying again, said outside court Wednesday that she hoped this time would be the last.
-She said it had been “exhausting and at times dehumanizing.”
+Haley, who had qualms about testifying again, said outside court Wednesday it had been “exhausting and at times dehumanizing.”

 “But today’s verdict gives me hope,” she added.